 - The stager’s hourly or project rates

-When the cost of a stager exceeds a reasonable rate, consider alternative options.
 For example, you can request a consultation where a stager comes to your home and gives you ideas on how to optimize your space, but leaves the labor to you.

 Browsing Pinterest, home design magazines, blogs, and YouTube channels can also provide a wealth of inspiration.